 A Rosary will be held at Fry Memorial Chapel in Tracy on Thursday, February 20, 2020 at 7:00pm, with visitation beginning at 5:00pm.
 A Funeral Mass will be held at St. Bernard’s Catholic Church on Friday, February 21, 2020 at 11:00am.
 A committal will follow at the Tracy Public Cemetery, where Lupe will be placed beside her loving husband, Ray Ortega.
 A reception will follow.

-To plant a tree in memory of Lupe Carol Ortega, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Lupe Carol Ortega, please visit our floral store.